JohnDoee/deluge-streaming/README.md

 * [ ] Better feedback in interface about streams
 * [ ] Better feedback when using API
 * [ ] Fix problems when removing torrent from Deluge (sea of errors)

+# Important Deluge 2 information

+While developing the Deluge 2 version of this plugin I hit a few problems that might be visible for you too.

+* When shutting down Deluge an exception / error happens every time, this bug is reported.
+* Sometimes the Web UI does not load plugins correctly, try restarting Deluge and refresh your browser if this happens.

 # HTTP API Usage